 Marketing is gradually becoming an organization’s lifeline.
 Nowadays, it’s as important to effectively market your product, as it is to create a useful one.
 That’s the reason businesses are abundantly increasing their yearly marketing budgets so that they can manage to showcase their products to their target customers adequately.
 However, in the process, they ignore the fact that a high budget is not enough to bring results.
 A thoughtful allocation of funds is required for every marketing operation and channel that is present in a business’s marketing strategy.
+This is why it’s important that the marketing strategies you implement are backed by data analysis.
+You can use a heatmaps tool to quickly identify trends in your location data to enhance your marketing.
 Here are a few tips that can help you to optimize your marketing budget.

 1. Set specific goals:

 There is a fine line between setting specific marketing goals that are actually generic and setting exclusively specific marketing goals.
 For example, let’s say, your Digital marketing objective this year is to “increase your website traffic by 5%”.
 Unfortunately, this is still a generic marketing goal.
 A marketing goal should always have an explicit mention of the source that you would be leveraging in order to achieve that goal.
 In this case, a particular source can be Social media, content marketing, or SEO.
 Setting your marketing goals in this manner would help you to take a much more detailed decision regarding the budget that you have to set aside for the year.

 2. Analyzing past efforts: